MartinHaeusler/chronos/README.md

 Frequently Asked Questions
 --------------------------

-### Who is working on it?
-The project is currently a one-man show, as it is a major part of my on-going PhD thesis.

 ### What about licencing?
 The Chronos Project is based on a dual-license.
 For academic and open-source projects, the general license is the aGPLv3 license, unless noted otherwise.
 Commercial licenses are also available on demand.